farzadghanei/statsd-metrics/docs/client_timing.rst

     Chronometer calculates duration (of function calls, etc.) and sends them with provided metric names.
-    Normally these is no need to instanciate this class directly, but you can call :method:`client.Client.chronometer` on any client, to get a configured Chronometer.
+    Normally these is no need to instanciate this class directly, but you can call :meth:`client.Client.chronometer` on any client, to get a configured Chronometer.

     .. data:: client